kaby76/AntlrVSIX/README.md

 ## Work in progress for v5.6:

 * Import of Flex/Bison/Yacc grammars.
-This will go well beyond anything that was implemented before (e.g., [Bison to ANTLR translator](https://www.antlr3.org/share/list) by Parr and Cramer 2006 for Antlr3 conversions).
+This will go well beyond anything that was implemented before (e.g., [Bison to ANTLR translator](https://www.antlr3.org/share/list) by Parr and Cramer 2006 for Antlr3 conversions), but will stop far short of what I would like.
-It will rewrite terminals and non-terminals to suitable Antlr symbols, folding of string literals immediately as lexer rules, declare terminals as tokens in the lexer grammar, etc.
+It will rewrite terminals and non-terminals to suitable Antlr symbols, folding of string literals immediately as lexer rules, and declare terminals as tokens in the lexer grammar.
+Additional fixes may be available if I get more transformations working.
 But, there is so much I can't do at this point until more infrastructure is set up.
 * Elimination of left recursion.
 * Bug fixes.